sfdeloach/c-prog-solutions/README.md

  - git remote add origin https://github.com/sfdeloach/c-prog-solutions.git

-                    This is how connect the working directory on your machine with the repository on github, a one-time setup command
+                    This is how to connect the working directory on your machine with the repository on github, a one-time setup command

  - git push origin master